Create Backup Schedule

 Remote archive volume IDs typically start at 10001.

-See also Create Remote Archive Volume with Amazon S3 Create Remote Archive Volume.
+See also Create Remote Archive Volume.

-3. To create the backup schedule, use the ConfD job db_backup_add_schedule.
+4. To create the backup schedule, use the ConfD job db_backup_add_schedule.

-A common backup schedule is a weekly backup with an expiration of 10 days and incremental backups Monday - Saturday with an expiration of 3 days.
+A common backup schedule is a weekly backup with an expiration of 10 days and incremental backups Monday - Saturday with an expiration time of 3 days.
 To set up this configuration, create two backup schedules.
 For example:

 Verification